Sodium methylparaben

-Sodium methylparaben (sodium methyl para-hydroxybenzoate) is a compound with formula Na(CH_{3}(C_{6}H_{4}COO)O).
-It is the sodium salt of methylparaben.
+Sodium methylparaben (sodium methyl para-hydroxybenzoate) is the sodium salt of methylparaben with formula Na(CH_{3}(C_{6}H_{4}COO)O).

-It is a food additive with the E number E219 which is used as a preservative.
+It is a food additive with E number E219.
+It is a widely used preservative in the food, pharmaceutical, and cosmetic industries.
+It serves as an antimicrobial agent that helps extend the shelf life of various products.